shuhaowu/riakkit/README.md

 **Warning: This is an experimental feature.
 This may change in the future as there are concerns that this is too complicated.**

+### Changing the schema ###

+If you at one point saved a document, and then changed the schema in your code, the next time the documents are retrieved from the database, riakkit will automatically attach the default values of those types into the Document objects.
+It won't automatically save the default values (which most are None, some are [] and {}) into the database.
+That's up to you with a `.save()` call.
+However, those properties won't always come up as None if you have default specified.

+This is to make it easier for development.

 Accessing Underlying Riak API
 =============================